 Treating the Whole Person

 In my practice, I look at the whole person.
 Balancing the connection between mind, body and spirit are at the heart of my personal and professional beliefs.
 I believe helping you bring these areas into balance is the foundation of sustained well-being.

-Working with women is my specialization.
+Working with women and trauma are my areas of specialization.
 I consider it a gift to help individuals get to the core of what is getting in the way of their pure potential.
-I have been working in behavioral health for over 16 years and have witnessed how becoming mindful of patterns can result in transformation.
-Through the use of self-compassion, visualization, releasing patterns and limiting beliefs from the past, we can foster self-appreciation and present our best selves to the world.
+I have been working in behavioral health for over 17 years and have witnessed how becoming mindful of patterns can result in transformation.
+Through the use of self-compassion, visualization, EMDR (Eye Movement Desensitization and Reprocessing), releasing patterns and limiting beliefs from the past, we can foster self-appreciation and present our best selves to the world.